The Best High-Iron Foods for Little One's Starting Solids

 • Non-heme iron – found in plant-based foods like lentils, beans, and spinach.
 Absorption is lower, but it can be improved with vitamin C.

-For babies, introducing a mixture of both sources is recommended.
+For little one's, introducing a mixture of both sources is recommended.

-What Foods Are High in Iron for Babies?
+What Foods Are High in Iron for Little One's?

-Some of the best foods for babies (around the six-month age) when starting solids include:
+Some of the best foods for little one's (around the six-month age) when starting solids include:

 • Red meat (beef, lamb, veal) – an excellent source of heme iron.